 1. Social networking profiles: Create social media accounts for your business, including Facebook, Twitter, Instagram, Pinterest, and Snapchat.
 You want these to be created to start developing and maintaining contacts not only for financing but your company once you start shipping.

-2. Website: Creating your website before or during your campaign has lots of benefits.
-This allows you to use all the traffic, links, and connection you make during the campaign as an asset after funding.
+2. Website: Creating your website or landing page before or during your campaign has lots of benefits.
+This allows you to use all the traffic, links, and connection you make during the campaign as an asset after funding (Facebook pixels + e-mail signups).
 At least, get a domain and fundamental designs ready.
 It will give you a great start when you are ready to move to production and shipping.

-3. Create a video: Your video is central to your Kickstarter page.
-It’s the most effective way to tell your story.
+3. Create a video: It’s the most effective way to tell your story.
 Look at other videos of Kickstarters and make sure you create your videos the right way (Peak Designs is a great example).
-You do not need professional production, but quality scripts that motivate people to commit is a critical factor in achieving your goal.
+You do not need a professional production, but quality scripts that motivate people to commit is a critical factor in achieving your goal.

 During video planning, get product images and create the message you want to include on your site.
 Keep your benefits focused and connected to the lifestyle of your audience.
 With social media and website design, you are already gearing up for how to proceed after being funded.
 This positive approach tends to have a self-fulfilling prophecy.